CopticScriptorium/converters/README.md

-This repository holds character encoding converters to covert ASCII characters in legacy fonts into Unicode Coptic characters
+This repository holds character encoding converters to covert ASCII characters in legacy fonts into Unicode Coptic characters and a processing perl script to convert a diplomatic, Coptic text transcription into SGML.
 ________________________________________
 Simple Perl Converter:
 recode_coptic.pl Version 0.9.1